 - Played

-- In this case, word based tokenization will assign unique token to all the above words though they carry similar meaning.
+- In this case, word based tokenization will assign different tokens to all the above words though they carry similar meaning.
 It didn't categorized the root word.
 This is the second problem. we are missing the similarity/semantic relation here.

 - Huge vocabulary size